curl/everything-curl/http/hsts.md

 ## HSTS cache

 The HSTS status for a certain server name is set in a response header and has an expire time.
-The status for each and every HSTS host name needs to be saved in a file for curl to pick it up and to update the status and expire time.
+The status for every HSTS host name needs to be saved in a file for curl to pick it up and to update the status and expire time.

 Invoke curl and tell it which file to use as a hsts cache: